 We knew where to go for our weather reports in future, too.

-Book directly on the Wula Guda Nyinda Eco Adventures website where you’ll find all of Capes’ experiences, including bushwalking, kayaking and wildlife tours, and 4WD and camping adventures.
-The cultural walk we did is now called a Daytime Dreaming Bushwalking Tour but these days can only be done as a group tour.
+You can book some of the best Australian indigenous travel experiences with Capes directly on his Wula Guda Nyinda Eco Adventures website, including bushwalking, kayaking, wildlife tours, and 4WD and camping adventures.
+The cultural walk we did with Capes is now called a Daytime Dreaming Bushwalking Tour but these days can only be done as a group tour.
 We also did the sunset Maru Maru Dreaming tour, which was wonderful.

 Best Australian Indigenous Travel Experiences – The Best of the Rest